maxwellweb/ogainmobiliaria/wp-content/plugins/ninja-forms/readme.txt

 *Changes:*

-* Changed the way that our add-on list is cached.
-* Added a Ninja Forms Widget back to version 3.0.
+* Removed the anti-spam question from the default contact form in 3.0.

 *Bugs:*

-* Fixed a bug that could cause a fatal error when downgrading to version 2.9.x.
+* Fixed a conflict with Jetpack that could cause the forms menu item to disappear.

 == Changelog ==

+= 2.9.39 (22 March 2016) =

+*Changes:*

+* Removed the anti-spam question from the default contact form in 3.0.

+*Bugs:*

+* Fixed a conflict with Jetpack that could cause the forms menu item to disappear.

 = 2.9.38 (22 March 2016) =